sematext/docs/docs/synthetics/status-pages.md

 ## Create Status Page

 You can create multiple status pages under your account.
-Navigate to `Synthetics -> Status Pages` screen to create status page.
+Navigate to the `Synthetics -> Status Pages` screen to create a status page.

 ![Create Status Page](../images/synthetics/status-page-create.png)